jbakse/p5.party/README.md

 **Shared Data Objects**

 With p5.party you can easily create a shared data object that is automatically synchronized between instances of your sketch.
-You can write to and read from these objects just like local variables.
+You can assign and read properties on these objects just like a plain old local javascript object.

 **Multiple Apps and Rooms**